cfpb/consumerfinance.gov/README.md

 $ gulp watch
 ```

-*There's no longer a need to run each file type on it's own because the watch task only runs for the tasks for files that have changed
+**NOTE:** The watch task only runs for the tasks for files that have changed.

 ## How to test the software